dominik-ilja/icon-web-font/README.md

 icons/lucide
 ```

+The SVG file sizes are more than likely going to be larger than their previous sives.
+We try to reduce that as much as we can using the [`svgo`](https://github.com/svg/svgo) package.
+Running svgo on the Lucide package removes between 121 bytes to 2,560 bytes per SVG.

+The final step is to pick out the icons you want to use in the web font.

 ## Todo

 - [ ] Create a script that'll pull icons from a given repo
+- [ ] Figure out how to use [webfont](https://github.com/itgalaxy/webfont/tree/master)
-- [ ] Update script to automatically create the dist folder if it doesn't exist
+- [x] Update script to automatically create the dist folder if it doesn't exist
+- [x] Have it loop over each folder within icons